wedesoft/aiscm/doc/convolution.md

 ## Image processing

+### Edge detection

-Convolutions can be used for image processing.
+Convolutions can be used for edge detection.

 Here is an implementation of the Roberts cross edge detector.

 ![star-ferry.jpg](star-ferry.jpg "Test input image")